cookie777/myengsite/content/posts/travel-companion.md

 ## Handwriting-note

 * with companion
-  * in truble
+  * in trouble
   * motivation
-  * hoever some problem but
+  * however some problem but
   + 1 minutes

 ## Introduction